Why Write about “Getting Out of Babylon?

 Undoubtedly, writing helped me draw the conclusions I did about such “industrialized” religion from Babylon.
 I wrote about my disquieting beliefs long before I left the dysfunctional patriarchal belief system.
 After a hundred journals filled with rants, I thought perhaps others in my situation might appreciate them.
 So hopefully what I post enables someone else to escape with their souls still intact.

 Whatever.
 Even if no one reads my blogs, I still enjoy writing.
 It helps me sort through my baggage and decide what beliefs are important to me and what to discard.
 It is an ongoing kind of “therapy”.

 Plans for this Page — Babylonian Religion

 - I’m placing snippets of blog posts on each appropriate page link on the navigation bar.

 - My newest blogs are posted on my Home page, for a quick overview of my offerings to readers.

 - Nine of my newest blogs are noted in the right side column.

-- If you’re an ex-member of a high-control religious group, I welcome your comments and I’d love to hear your story.
+- If you’re an ex-member of a high-control religious group, I welcome your comments and I’d also love to hear your story.